 If You’re Having Trouble With Your Mortgage Payment

 Finally, your lender could approve a deed in lieu of foreclosure.
 Under this arrangement, you sign the property over to your lender and they then sell the home.
-In exchange for keeping the home in good shape, your lender may forgive some or all of the difference between what you actually owe and what the property can be sold for.
+In exchange for keeping the home in good shape, your lender may forgive some or all of the difference between what you actually owe and what the property can sell for.

 Negotiating With Other Creditors